 *Driveways are the responsibility of home and business owners.

 In 2014, Denton voters approved $2 million of bond funds to be spent on new sidewalks.
 All new sidewalk requests received are ranked based on several criteria.
 View the repair criteria

 .
 Highest ranked projects will move forward.
 Repair of existing sidewalk has a similar ranking process.
 View the ranking criteria

-To request a new sidewalk, report a sidewalk/curb issue, or report an ADA-accessibility issue, fill out this form
+Use Engage Denton to request a new sidewalk, report a sidewalk/curb issue, or report an ADA-accessibility issue.

 How are sidewalk repairs funded?

 The Street Department has an annual budget of $1 million to fund sidewalk repair, curb and gutter, and address Americans with Disabilities Act (ADA) requests.
 The department works on a call-in complaint process.
 Sidewalk requests are evaluated by staff for urgency and status and then a plan of action is established.
-To request a new sidewalk, report a sidewalk/curb issue, or report an ADA-accessibility issue, fill out this form
+Use Engage Denton

 Who is responsible for maintaining the sidewalk in front of my home or business?

 According to the City code, the City is responsible to fix/repair sidewalks in front of residential properties, assuming the location fits the criteria for repair.
 Non-residential properties are not included.